Check out these feature recommendations along with a list of books and films selected by UBC Okanagan Library employees.

 “A lovely film that is a heartfelt addition to the classic Winnie the Pooh stories.”

-– Elizabeth, Student Support Analyst
+– Elizabeth, Recent Student Support Analyst

 Island X: Taiwanese Student Migrants, Campus Spies, and Cold War Activism by Wendy Cheng